Aman Verma (footballer)

-Aman Kumar Verma (born 3 January 1987) is an English footballer who plays for Ilkeston Town, where he plays as a midfielder.
+Aman Kumar Verma (born 3 January 1987) is an English footballer who plays for Anstey Nomads, where he plays as a midfielder.

 Playing career

 Leicester City

 Born in Leicester, Leicestershire, Verma started his career at Leicester City in their youth academy however he failed to break into the first team squad and was eventually released.

 Bedworth United

 After his release, he teamed up with Bedworth United.

 Redditch United

 His performances at Bedworth United, got him a move up the football pyramid, as he joined Conference North side Redditch United.
 In fact Verma's performances were that impressive, that he was given an opportunity to return to his former club Leicester City.

 Leicester City

 In December 2008, Verma rejoined his former club Leicester City on trial, where he did enough to secure a six-month contract.
 In May 2009, he was given a one-year contract extension.
 On 6 August 2009, Verma joined Crewe Alexandra on trial, joining on 10 August on loan for three months.
 He made his debut a day later in a 2–1 League Cup defeat to Blackpool, replacing James Bailey at half time.
 He made his league debut in a 4–0 win at Grimsby Town on 15 August, but returned to Leicester on 3 November, two weeks early having fallen out of favour at Crewe.
 Verma had his first call up to the main Leicester squad as an unused substitute in a 2–1 win at Blackpool on 6 February 2010.

 He joined Conference National club Histon on loan for the remainder of the 2009–10 season on 26 March 2010, In May 2010, Verma was awarded with another contract extension by Leicester.
 He finally made his senior debut for the club as a substitute in a 4–3 League Cup win over Macclesfield on 10 August 2010.
 On 11 August, Verma was part of the reserves squad that won the Totesport.com Cup in a 2–1 win over Oldham Athletic reserves at Quorn FC.

 On 27 August 2010, he joined Conference National club Kidderminster Harriers on loan for a month.
 However, he returned to Leicester after breaking his hand during his debut against Newport County.
 On 19 November, Verma joined Darlington on loan until January 2011.

 Leicester City confirmed on 14 May 2011 that Verma would not be offered a new contract when it expires on 30 June 2011.